JoshuaErne/manipulator_mpc/README.md

 # MPC approaches for collision free manipulator arm control

+## Our Project
+Operation of robotic arms in most industrial settings require predefined trajectories for control and optimization.
+Most applications require obstacle avoidance and interaction at a higher level of abstraction.
+In this work, we present an approach to implement an online planning and control mechanism for safe control of a 7 degree of freedom (DoF) robotic arm.
+We discuss two approaches to implement static and dynamic obstacle avoidance.
+We validate our algorithm on multiple maps with objects of increasing complexity in the simulation environment Gazebo.
+The robots are controlled using the Robot Operating System (ROS).
+We demonstrate, that our approach is real-time capable and, quite possible to execute despite having 21 variables in the state vector and numerous constraints which significantly increase the system complexity.

 ## Usage:
 1) Install dependencies (required only for running this in ROS)- Packages- First make sure you have [panda_simulator](https://github.com/justagist/panda_simulator/tree/noetic-devel); then clone this repository.
 Rename the file rename_to_meam520_labs to meam520_labs